viet34tqc/next13-airbnb-clone/README.md

 - Logged-in user can make reservation for a listing.
 - After you make a reservation, there is page named `trips` to display all of your reservations.
 There, you can cancel your reservation.
 - The host of the listing also has a page called `reservations` where all of the reservations for his listing are displayed.

+## What I've learned

+- Authentication using Next Auth
+- NextJS's server component: move the fetching data to the server component
+- Learn how to use Zustand to manage state
+- New folder structure:
+  - `/app`: where we define apis and page routes
+  - `/components`: contains UI components.
+It's further subdivided into ui for generic UI components and shared for components that might be reused across different parts of application.
+  - `/modules`: contains the logic of each page.
+Each module has its own folder, containing subdirectories for its components, hooks...
+  - `/store`: state management stores used for the entire application.
+  - `/lib`: utils functions, types, schemas...
+  - `/hooks`: custom hooks that are used throughout your application.
+  - `/config`: anything related to your app configuration